zhanknight/TacoPoetry/README.md

 # TacoPoetry
-A .NET Blazor WebAssembly demo and practice app (feat.
-API, Azure, Auth, SQL.. eventually!)
+A .NET Blazor demo and practice app (feat.
+API, SQL, Azure, Auth, and more.. eventually!)